foundry-rs/starknet-foundry/docs/src/appendix/snforge/test.md

 Saves trace data and then builds profiles of test cases which pass and are not fuzz tests.
 You need [cairo-profiler](https://github.com/software-mansion/cairo-profiler) installed on your system.
 You can set a custom path to cairo-profiler with `CAIRO_PROFILER` env variable.
 Profile can be read with pprof, more information: [cairo-profiler](https://github.com/software-mansion/cairo-profiler), [pprof](https://github.com/google/pprof?tab=readme-ov-file#building-pprof)

+## `-c`, `--generate-coverage`

+Saves trace data and then generates coverage report of test cases which pass and are not fuzz tests.
+You need [cairo-coverage](https://github.com/software-mansion/cairo-coverage) installed on your system.
+You can set a custom path to cairo-coverage with `CAIRO_COVERAGE` env variable.

 ## `--max-n-steps` `<MAX_N_STEPS>`

 Number of maximum steps during a single test.
 For fuzz tests this value is applied to each subtest separately.